Goncalves95/LusoBites/README.md

 ### Unfixed bugs:
 - Search Field:
 - I couldn't get the recipe/ingredient search field to work so I decided to remove it.
 I followed several tutorials to try to resolve it, to no avail.
 I did it in the models in the views, html page and urls, it worked, opening the html page with the search text but I couldn't get it to search for the recipe and pull it from the database.
+- The messages appeared until I made a new model.
+After that I couldn't get them to appear to the user.
+They are being made by the system but do not appear visible.

 ### Custom error pages